 Pumpkins are for eating not carving

-Atleast in this household!
-While I love anything that brings the family together, i feel like the nutritional benefits of pumpkins are overlooked.
+At least in this household!
+While I love anything that brings the family together, I feel like the nutritional benefits of pumpkins are overlooked.
 While we can all appreciate a good jack-o-lantern (especially cat themed), the current state of the world is so scary that you could just leave the newspaper on your front stoop too long and scare people away with the headlines (people still read newspapers, right?!)

 Make sure to practice good knife safety tips so you don’t end up in the ER (the only thing scarier than current events is medical debt)

-This fall skip the processed foods: like long pumpkin spiced latte lines and get back to a whole food plant based diet.
+This fall skip the processed foods: like long pumpkin spiced latte lines and get back to a whole-food plant-based diet.
 Starting with pumpkins!

 Let’s discuss their benefits: